-Alfie Evans' parents willing to drop legal challenge in hope of taking him home
+Alfie Evans' father asks supporters to 'return to every day lives' as he aims to 'build bridge' with hospital

 -

-Alfie Evans' parents willing to drop legal challenge in hope of taking him home
+Alfie Evans' father asks supporters to 'return to every day lives' as he aims to 'build bridge' with hospital

-The father of Alfie Evans has indicated that he is willing to drop legal challenges over his continued treatment if he is allowed to take him home.
+The father of sick toddler Alfie Evans has said he will work with doctors to provide his son with the "dignity and comfort he needs" - as he urged supporters to go home.

+He thanked supporters but asked them to "return back to your everyday lives" as he and partner Kate James work on forming a relationship with Alder Hey Hospital.

-Tom Evans and Kate James, Alfie's mother, are expected to meet doctors to discuss taking their terminally ill out of hospital.
+The family are understood to have given up their legal battle in a bid to take their terminally ill out of hospital.

-Speaking outside Alder Hey Children’s Hospital in Liverpool on Thursday, his father Mr Evans, 21, said he hoped to have a “positive” meeting with medical staff.
+Speaking outside Alder Hey Children’s Hospital in Liverpool on Thursday, Mr Evans, 21, said he wants to form a relationship with Alder Hey, "build a bridge and walk across it."

-If the request to take Alfie home is refused, Mr Evans says he will return to the courts over the matter.

 On Wednesday, he and Ms James failed in an 11th-hour attempt to take the 23-month-old to a foreign hospital for treatment.
+Now the family aim to take the sick toddler home.

+Mr Evans told reporters: "We are very grateful and we appreciate all the support we have received from around the world, including from our Italian and Polish supporters, who have dedicated their time and support to our incredible fight.

+"We would now ask you to return back to your everyday lives and allow myself, Kate and Alder Hey to form a relationship, build a bridge and walk across it."

 Alfie, who doctors say has a degenerative neurological condition, was taken off life-support treatment on Monday.